-Rainwater fittings Rainwater units are of PVC and cast iron materials, consisting of half round gutters discharging into round downpipes.
+Roofing including roof space The roof is pitched and overlaid with slates.
+There is a projection at ground level to the rear which has a flat roof overlaid in felt or similar.
+I was able to partially inspect the roof space and gained access from a hatch within the first floor landing.
+The roof is built of timber trusses and boarded over with timber sarking.
+Insulation material is laid between and over the ceiling joists.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater units are of pvc material consisting of half round gutters discharging into round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of cavity brick construction with an external finish in render.
-There are sub floor ventilators to lower walls.
+The outer walls are of solid stone and brick construction, having a render external finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of uPVC double glazed type.
-There are uPVC fascia/soffit boards.
+Windows and the external doors are of upvc double glazed type, although there is a timber double glazed window unit within the first floor landing.
+There are upvc fascia and soffit boards.
 External decorations Visually inspected.
 External decoration has a painted finish.
 Conservatories / porches None.
-Communal areas None.
+Communal areas

 Garages and permanent outbuildings None.
-Outside areas and boundaries VP and the Same at a 1 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving and stone chips.
-There is a driveway to the side of the property.
-Boundary divisions are marked masonry walls and timber fencing.
-Ceilings Vigually increased from floor level Confings Visually inspected from floor level.
-Coilings are placterhoard material.
-There are PVC coiling finishes.
-Ceilings are plasterboard material.
-There are PVC ceiling finishes.
+Outside areas and boundaries Visually inspected.
+There are garden grounds to the front and rear of the property, these being laid out in concrete paving and stone chips.
+Boundary divisions are marked by a stone wall and timber fencing.
+Ceilings Visually inspected from floor level.
+Ceilings are of plasterboard material.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction finished in plasterboard.
-There are tiled wall finishes.
+Internal walls are partly of masonry construction finished in plasterboard and partly of timber stud construction also finished in plasterboard.
+There are tiled wall finishes to the kitchen and bathroom.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Flooring is a mix of solid concrete construction and suspended timber construction consisting of what I assume to be chipboard laid over timber joists.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Internal joinery is of timber and there are timber internal doors.
+The kitchen contains floor and wall mounted storage units.